jackwasey/icd/README.md

 -   find comorbidities of patients based on admission or discharge ICD-9 or ICD-10 codes, e.g. Cancer, Heart Disease
     -   several standard mappings of ICD-9 codes to comorbidities are included (Quan, Deyo, Elixhauser, AHRQ)
-    -   very fast assignment of ICD-9 codes to comorbidities (using C and C++ internally, with automatic parallel execution using OpenMP when available)
+    -   very fast assignment of ICD-9 codes to comorbidities (using C and C++ internally, with automatic parallel execution using OpenMP when available), assigning millions of comorbidities in a few seconds
 -   Charlson and Van Walraven score calculations
--   validation of ICD-9 codes from different annual revisions of ICD-9-CM
+-   validation of ICD codes from different annual revisions of ICD-9-CM and ICD-10-CM
--   summarizing ICD-9 codes into groups, and to human-readable descriptions
+-   summarizing ICD codes into groups, and to human-readable descriptions
--   correct conversion between different representations of ICD codes, with and without a decimal points, leading and trailing characters (this is not trivial for ICD-9-CM)
+-   correct conversion between different representations of ICD codes, with and without a decimal points, leading and trailing characters (this is not trivial for ICD-9-CM).
+ICD-9 to ICD-10 conversion is left as an exercise for the user!
 -   comprehensive test suite to increase confidence in accurate processing of ICD-9 codes

 New since last CRAN release: